Criminal Defense Attorney Fort Collins

 We know the Larimer County Justice Center and how cases move through the local court system.
 That local knowledge gives our clients a real advantage from the very first appearance.
 We serve clients throughout Fort Collins and the surrounding communities including Loveland, Greeley, Windsor, and Estes Park.

-Why You Need a Criminal Defense Attorney Fort Collins
+Why You Need a Fort Collins Criminal Defense Attorney

 Colorado law enforcement and prosecutors take criminal charges seriously and pursue maximum penalties aggressively.
 The Colorado Revised Statutes govern criminal offenses, categorizing them as petty offenses, misdemeanors, and felonies based on severity.
 Without the right legal defense, you could face: